suryajeetlondhe/flutter_interview_questions/README.md

 🚀 “Microfrontend in Flutter improves modularization, making apps scalable and maintainable!”

 ---

-54) Difference Between Dio and HTTP in Flutter
+54.Difference Between Dio and HTTP in Flutter
+---
-    📌 Dio and HTTP are both used for making API requests in Flutter, but Dio is more feature-rich, while HTTP is lightweight and simple.
+📌 Dio and HTTP are both used for making API requests in Flutter, but Dio is more feature-rich,
+    while HTTP is lightweight and simple.

 1️⃣ Dio (Advanced)